theupdateframework/taps/tap5.md

 # Abstract

-TAP 5 allows clients to use the root metadata file to : (1) specify whether and from where a root metadata file should be updated, and / or (2) to restrict trust in a repository to a delegated targets role instead of the top-level targets role.
+TAP 5 allows clients to use the root metadata file to: (1) specify whether and from where a root metadata file should be updated, and / or (2) to restrict trust in a repository to a delegated targets role instead of the top-level targets role.